ggazzi/hzen/README.md

 be found in `examples/simple.hs`, and it may be executed by calling `cabal run` in the root directory of this project.

+While this README is admittedly tiny, the haddock-based documentation is much more extensive.
+In order to read it, either browse the source files themselves or run `cabal haddock`, then open the created html files.

 The major components of this are Monitors and Widgets.
 There is a heavy dependency on the reactive-banana package, and a lot of inspiration was drawn from the xmobar and dzen-utils packages.